deepinv/deepinv/paper/paper.md

 F. Sarron, P. Weiss, M.H.
 Nguyen were supported by the ANR Micro-Blind ANR-21-CE48-0008.
 J. Hertrich is supported by the German Research Foundation (DFG) with project number 530824055.
 Z. Hu acknowledges funding from the Swiss National Science Foundation (Grant PZ00P2_216211).
+S. Neumayer acknowledges funding from the German Research Foundation (DFG) with project number 543939932.
 The authors acknowledge the Jean-Zay high-performance computing center, using HPC resources from GENCI-IDRIS (Grants 2021-AD011012210, 2024-AD011015191).

 # References